 You can jump ahead to any chapter:

 For the purpose of this course we will be using a free tool called JupyterLab which provides you with a local editor in your web browser where you can write and run Python code.
 The easiest way to get access to JupyterLab is to install the Anaconda Distribution which is a piece of software which includes Python along with lots of other tools.
-It is available for Windows, MacOS and Linux and is also available through the University of Bristol Software Centre.
+It is available for Windows, MacOS and Linux.

 Once Anaconda is installed, start "Anaconda Navigator" and press the JupyterLab button on the main screen: